Ashilion/mtag_hackaton/README.md

 # Grenoble Map with Itinerary Planner

 This project is a React-based web application that allows users to plan itineraries in Grenoble, France.
 Users can set start and end points on a map, choose between walking and biking modes, and view the travel time and distance.
-The application uses the OpenTripPlanner (OTP) API to fetch route data and displays it on an interactive map powered by Leaflet.
+The application uses the MTag API to fetch route data and displays it on an interactive map powered by Leaflet.

 ## Features